stoneyrh/gSOAP/gsoap/samples/databinding/README.md

     };
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that once the `.nsmap` is generated, we can copy-paste the content into
+Note that once the `.nsmap` is generated, you can copy-paste the content into
-our project code.
+your project code.
 However, if we rerun wsdl2h on updated WSDL/XSD files or
 `typemap.dat` declarations then we need to use the updated table.

 In cases that no XML namespaces are used at all, for example with